 Beyond Talk: Why Modern Therapy Needs More Than Words

 As a therapist, I frequently meet new clients who have previously attended therapy elsewhere.
 When I ask what tools or techniques they learned, many pause before responding, "Well, we mostly just talked."
 While there's immense value in being heard and processing our experiences verbally, this response always gives me pause.
-It raises important questions: Are we doing enough to equip our clients with practical skills for lasting change?
+It raises important questions: As therapists, are we doing enough to equip our clients with practical skills for lasting change?
 What happens when insight alone doesn't translate to transformation?

 The Limitations of Pure Talk Therapy